callummcdougall/computational-thread-art/README.md

 3. EULERIAN PATH

-I have included a lot of detail about how the alg generates a path in my **Algorithm description**, under the subheading **Low-level**, so I will not recreate that here.
+I have included a lot of detail about how the alg generates a path in my **Algorithm description**, under the subheading **Function by function**, so I will not recreate that here.
 What I will do is outline the 3 important functions in the code block you need to run: *edges_to_output* converts the lines from step 2 into a readable output, *display* prints out this output in a readable form, and annotates every 100 lines so you can keep track of your progress (see below for an explanation of how to use this output), and *info* prints out the total number of lines (increased from step 2, because lines need to be added to create a Eulerian path), as well as the total length of the thread in meters.

 To explain the output, I will reference the image of the tiger that is at the top of my Medium post: https://medium.com/@cal.s.mcdougall/thread-portrait-art-a9e46ecf34de.
 You can see I have added coloured tape every 5 pins, starting at 0 and going around anticlockwise all the way to 167 (I used 168 pins in total for this image).
 Here is a sample of the output that I use to put the threads in place: